swkeever/skies.dev/content/learn-css/index.md

 _Learning CSS is a constant journey._ Take baby steps and work incrementally.
 Search engines are your friend when you get stuck.
 Tailwind will help you learn CSS by **limiting your scope**.
-Moreover, your UIs should improve by utilizing a design system.
+Moreover, your UIs should improve by utilizing the design system provided by Tailwind.

 Good luck on your journey learning CSS, and most importantly, have fun.